Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, South Hurstville - Blakehurst had a median income among taxpayers of $50,821.
-The average income stood at $75,051.
-Nationally, these figures are high compared to the national averages of $56,994 (median) and $80,856 (average).
-In Greater Sydney, the median income is $56,994 and the average is $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for South Hurstville - Blakehurst would be approximately $57,230 (median) and $84,515 (average) as of September 2025.
-According to the 2021 Census figures, household income ranks at the 72nd percentile ($2,097 weekly), while personal income sits at the 45th percentile.
-The data shows that 31.3% of the population (8,461 individuals) fall within the $1,500 - $2,999 income range, which is similar to the surrounding region where 30.9% occupy this range.
-Economic strength is evident through 32.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-High housing costs consume 16.7% of income, but strong earnings still place disposable income at the 71st percentile.
+AreaSearch's aggregation of latest postcode level ATO data for financial year 2022 shows South Hurstville - Blakehurst had a median taxpayer income of $50,821 and an average income of $75,051.
+Nationally, these figures are high, compared to Greater Sydney's median of $56,994 and average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $57,230 (median) and $84,515 (average).
+According to 2021 Census figures, household income ranks at the 72nd percentile ($2,097 weekly), while personal income is at the 45th percentile.
+The data shows 31.3% of the population (8,462 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region's 30.9%.
+Economic strength is evident with 32.2% of households earning over $3,000 weekly, supporting high consumer spending.
+High housing costs consume 16.7% of income, but strong earnings place disposable income at the 71st percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income